puavo-org/puavo-os/README.md

 To build images with these sources, your build environment should be a Debian GNU/Linux installation.
-To build images with "Buster"-version, use the "buster"-branch.
 To build images with "Bullseye"-version, use the "bullseye"-branch.
+To build images with "Bookworm"-version, use the "bookworm"-branch.
 The build host should probably be of the same version your target image is.
-As of March 2022, our main production version is Buster and Bullseye is under active development.
+As of May 2024, our main production version is Bullseye and Bookworm is under active development.

 After cloning the repository, you should also update